AlSharp/imac-website/docs/motion-server-how-getting-started.md

 </figure>

 Enable motor, change the baud rate, move, jog and send ASCII commands.
-Before closing application disable motor, be sure that the motor does not hold a payload and turning motor off is safe.
+Disable motor before closing application , be sure that the motor does not hold a payload and turning motor off is safe.